nubificus/urunc/docs/developer-guide/governance.md

 - Optionally, some specific people that the Maintainers agree on adding for a specific purpose (e.g. to manage the CI)

-### Owner

-GitHub organization owners have complete admin access to the organization, and therefore this group is limited to a small number of individuals, for security reasons.
-The owners list is reviewed and updated twice a year and contains:
-- The Community Manager and one, or more extra people from key maintainers for redundancy and vacation cover
-- Optionally, some specific people that the Maintainers agree on adding for a specific purpose (e.g. to help with repo/CI migration)

 ## Meetings

-Time zones permitting, Maintainers are expected to participate in the public developer meeting, which occurs every second Wed of each month at 5pm CET.
+Time zones permitting, Maintainers are expected to participate in the public developer meeting, which occurs every second Wed of each month at 4pm CET.

 Maintainers will also have closed meetings in order to discuss security reports or Code of Conduct violations.
 Such meetings should be scheduled by any